ankitects/anki-manual/studying.md

 You can click the gears button to the right of a deck to rename or delete a deck, change its options, or [export](exporting.md) it.

-When a deck has subdecks, the cards will appear from [each deck in turn](studying.md#display-order).
+When a deck has subdecks, [reviews are now taken from all children decks at once](studying.md#display-order), instead of showing each deck's review cards one by one (as in the old scheduler).
+The review limit of the child decks is ignored - only the limit of the deck you clicked on applies.

 ## Study Overview